Enhancing sustainable fish farming in Myanmar

 Myanmar has an impressive coastline of nearly 2,000 kilometers.
 Its inland waters are made up of several large estuaries and delta systems as well as permanent and seasonal freshwater bodies that total 82,000 kilometers.
 Fisheries and aquaculture account for the main source of animal protein and micronutrients in domestic diets.
 The sector also directly employs around 3 million people.

 Myanmar's rich aquatic resources offer many export opportunities for the economy and while creating new jobs.
 However, unsustainable management of fisheries has led to a rapid depletion of aquatic species over the past decades.
 This significantly threatens both nutrition and income particularly in rural areas where most of the country's population live.
 Myanmar also has one of the world's largest number of chronically malnourished children under the age of five.
-The development of aquaculture has therefore become a priority for the Government of Myanmar which recently launched a largescale campaign to tackle malnutrition.
+The Government of Myanmar has therefore prioritized the development of aquaculture, recently launching a large-scale campaign to tackle malnutrition.

 - We are supporting a more sustainable approach in the aquaculture sector, thereby realizing its potential for food security and income generation.